 Power Tools — Precision & Scale

-Table saw, band saw, drill press, lathe, bench grinder, router table, CNC router.
+Table saw, band saw, drill press, lathe, bench grinder, router table.
 Pneumatic tools powered by a centralized compressed air system with drops at each workstation.
 A ducted dust collection system maintains air quality and shop safety.
 Participants learn to produce components with consistent dimensions — the prerequisite for anything that gets assembled, replicated, or manufactured.

 Station Three